iDoMeteor/meteor-vim-dotfiles/README.md

 * .xscreensaver - Just for backup
 * scripts - Some bash scripts I find handy, not as plush as it used to be
 * README.md - This!

+In scripts there are a couple files which refer to remote hosts.
+They are long dead, no security concern.
+Just historical.